wsws19930315/Universal-Intel-Chipset-Updater/docs/INF-SELECTION-VS-VERSION-EQUIVALENCE_EN.md

-## INF Selection and Functional Equivalence in Windows Driver Model
+## INF Selection and Driver Ranking Model in Windows (v2.0)

 ### Terminology

-- **INF**: declarative installation file defining device matching and installation rules
+- **INF**: declarative file defining device matching and installation rules
-- **Driver package**: complete driver bundle including INF, binaries (.sys/.dll), and catalog files
+- **Driver package**: complete driver bundle including INF, binaries (.sys/.dll), and catalog
-- **Driver selection**: process by which Windows selects a driver package based on matching and policy rules
+- **Driver selection**: process of selecting a driver package based on SetupAPI ranking

 ---

 ## Overview

-The Windows Driver Model (SetupAPI + Windows Update) does not use INF version numbers as a primary decision factor for driver installation or upgrades.
+The Windows driver selection system (SetupAPI + Windows Update) does not rely on INF version as a primary decision factor.

-Instead, driver package selection is based on:
+Instead, selection is based on a multi-layer ranking model:

-- Hardware ID (HWID) matching
+- Hardware ID (HWID) match strength
-- Compatible ID matching
+- Compatible ID match strength
+- Driver feature set (INF capabilities and installation sections)
 - Driver signing and trust level (WHQL / Microsoft / OEM)
 - Driver source policy (inbox, OEM, Windows Update)
-- System compatibility constraints

 ---

+## Driver ranking model (correct structure)

+Windows driver selection uses a structured ranking system:

+### 1. Match strength layer (primary)
+- Exact HWID match
+- Compatible ID match
+- Partial / generic match

+### 2. Feature / capability layer
+- INF-defined installation behavior
+- supported OS / architecture sections
+- conditional install logic

+### 3. Signature / trust layer
+- WHQL certification
+- Microsoft-signed vs OEM-signed drivers
+- policy enforcement level

+### 4. Tie-break layer
+When all above factors are equal:

+- DriverVer (date + version) may act as a tie-breaker

+---

+## Important clarification: DriverVer role

+DriverVer is NOT a primary ranking factor.

+It is only used when:

+- HWID match score is identical
+- feature score is identical
+- signature level is identical

+In that case:

+> newer DriverVer may be preferred as a tie-breaker

+---

-## Key concept: functional equivalence of INF files
+## INF functional equivalence

-Two INF files with different versions (e.g. 10.1.1.38 vs 10.1.1.44) may still be treated as **functionally equivalent** if:
+Two INF files (e.g. 10.1.1.38 vs 10.1.1.44) may still be functionally equivalent if:

-- They define identical HWID and Compatible ID coverage
+- they define identical HWID coverage
-- They produce the same device binding outcome
+- they produce identical device binding results
-- They do not change installation behavior or device configuration
+- they do not change installation behavior

 In such cases:

-> Windows does not treat INF version differences as a driver selection criterion.
+> no upgrade or downgrade occurs unless ranking conditions differ

 ---

-## Important implication

-A higher INF version does not imply:
+## INF version vs decision logic

-- better hardware support
-- improved performance
-- higher installation priority
-- preference in Windows Update selection

-INF version is primarily:
+INF version number:

-- a release metadata field
+- is metadata
-- a tracking and packaging identifier
-- not part of the driver selection decision logic
+- is not part of primary ranking logic

----

-## Role of INF Class (clarification)

-The INF-defined device class (Class / ClassGuid):

-- is used for device categorization
-- influences grouping of compatible drivers
-- is part of matching context
+- does not define compatibility
+- does not override match strength

 However:

-> It is not a standalone ranking factor in driver selection.
+> DriverVer date/version can influence final selection only in tie-break scenarios

 ---

-## Why drivers may change during OS upgrade

-During Windows feature updates or clean installation, driver replacement may occur due to:

-- driver migration policies
-- inbox driver prioritization
-- compatibility fallback rules
-- system baseline enforcement

-This behavior is part of:

-:contentReference[oaicite:0]{index=0}

-and is separate from runtime driver selection.

----

-## Runtime vs OS upgrade behavior
+## OS upgrade vs runtime behavior

-### Windows Update (runtime)
+### Windows Update (runtime system)
-- Selects drivers based on matching and policy
-- Does not perform version-based upgrades or downgrades
+- fully ranking-driven
+- DriverVer only used in tie-break cases
-- Preserves existing working driver state if equivalent
+- preserves stable driver state if no better match exists

 ### Windows Setup (OS upgrade)
-- May replace drivers during migration
+- may apply driver migration policies
-- May prefer inbox or baseline drivers
+- may replace drivers with inbox baseline drivers
-- May change driver state for compatibility reasons
+- may enforce compatibility fallback rules

-These are different decision systems.
+These are separate decision systems.

 ---

 ## Conclusion

-Windows Update installs driver packages based on matching logic and system state changes, not INF version ordering.
+Windows driver selection is primarily based on matching strength, feature capabilities, and signing trust.

-If two INF packages are functionally equivalent in a given hardware context, they are treated as interchangeable regardless of version differences.

-Driver replacement may still occur during OS upgrades due to migration and baseline policies, which is a separate mechanism from Windows Update selection logic.
+DriverVer (date/version) is only used as a secondary tie-break factor when all other ranking dimensions are equal.

+INF version itself is not a primary decision factor, but it is not entirely irrelevant in strict tie-break conditions.

 Author: Marcin Grygiel aka FirstEver ([LinkedIn](https://www.linkedin.com/in/marcin-grygiel))